 The bragging rights

 No one wants to see another selfie… unless it’s a selfie of you with the adorable pup you just adopted!
-Adopt a pet, post the pictures, tag us #emptycages for Twitter or #emptycagescollective for Instagram and let the love (likes) roll in.
+Adopt a dog, post the pictures, tag us #emptycages for Twitter or #emptycagescollective for Instagram and let the likes roll in.

 This is one way to fight puppy mills

-You're too smart to get a dog or a cat from a pet store or online seller—you might as well buy direct from a puppy mill.
 Puppy mills are "factory style" breeding facilities that put profit above the wellbeing of animals.
-Animals from puppy mills are housed in shockingly poor conditions with improper medical care, and are often very sick and behaviorally troubled as a result.
-The moms of the sellable puppies are kept in cages to be bred over and over for years, without human companionship and with little hope of ever joining a family.
-And after they're no longer profitable, breeding dogs and cats are simply discarded—either killed, abandoned or sold at auction.
+Animals from puppy mills are housed in shockingly poor conditions, with little to no medical care, and are often very sick, and behaviorally troubled as a result of their neglect.
+The moms of the sellable puppies are kept in cages to be bred over and over for years, without any human companionship, and with little to no hope of ever joining a family.
+And after they're no longer profitable, breeding dogs and cats are simply discarded- either killed, abandoned or sold at auctions.

 Sense of purpose and fulfillment

-Not only do animals give you unconditional love, but they have been shown to be psychologically, emotionally and physically beneficial.
-Caring for a companion animal can provide a sense of purpose and fulfillment and lessen feelings of loneliness and isolation in all age groups.
+Not only do adopted animals give you unconditional love, but they have been shown to be psychologically, emotionally and physically beneficial, for their adopters.
+Caring for a companion animal can provide a sense of purpose and fulfillment, and lessen feelings of loneliness, and isolation, in all age groups.
 And when you adopt, you can also feel proud about helping an animal in need.

 You will change a homeless animal's whole world, and get a new best friend in the bargain.
 Seriously, what could be better than that?!